SteeltoeOSS/Documentation/api/v4/tracing/distributed-tracing-exporting.md

 ### Configure Open Telemetry Protocol Options

-In addition to the [common exporter settings](#common-settings), you may configure Headers, ExportProcessorType and BatchExportProcessorOptions in code:
+In addition to the [common exporter settings](#common-settings), you may configure Headers, ExportProcessorType, and BatchExportProcessorOptions in code:

 ```csharp
 services.PostConfigure<OtlpExporterOptions>(options =>